rsdoiel/antenna/science_and_technology.md

 ---

-## Have I Been Pwned likely to ban resellers from buying subs, citing ‘sh*tty behavior’ and onerous support requests
+## Have I Been Pwned likely to ban resellers from buying subs, citing 'sh*tty behavior' and onerous support requests

-date: 2025-02-13, updated: 2025-02-13, from: The Register (UK I.T.
+date: 2025-02-13, updated: 2025-02-14, from: The Register (UK I.T.
 News)

-<h4>‘What are customers actually getting from resellers other than massive price markups?’ asks Troy Hunt</h4> <p>Troy Hunt, proprietor of data breach lookup site Have I Been Pwned, is likely to ban resellers from the service.…</p>
+<h4>&#39;What are customers actually getting from resellers other than massive price markups?&#39; asks Troy Hunt</h4> <p>Troy Hunt, proprietor of data breach lookup site Have I Been Pwned, is likely to ban resellers from the service.…</p>

 <br>